 In the case of the Connecticut horror, the head of the NRA, which has done much to enshrine gun culture and promote the almost divine right to carry assault weapons, callously informed us that guns are not the problem, everything else is: movies, video games, the political elite, and the mentally ill.
 From his tone-deaf, blameless perspective, entirely insulated from criticism, it was simply a pathological young man murderously running amuck, and the ready availability of assault rifles and Glock pistols in his mother’s home was besides the point.

 The solution one Texas Republican Congressman offered was that he wished the principal "would have had an M4 in her office, so when she heard gunfire she pulls it out and takes his head off before he could kill those precious kids," even though the whole incident was over in seconds.
 That’s the kind of magical thinking many gun advocates indulge in -- believing if only our educators could suddenly turn into quick-on-the-draw Wyatt Earps, the problem with school mayhem would be resolved.
-Just carry a gun, and all will be right with the world, at least in the mind of this benighted Texan.

 For the moment, I have put the world’s violence and America’s love affair with guns in the background by going to an art exhibit and a play, both of them grounded in New York life.
 About a month ago my wife and I went to the Metropolitan Museum to see the large (100 works) George Bellows exhibit, which runs until February 18.
 Bellows, who died prematurely at 42 in 1925, was an American realist painter and member of the Ash Can school, which included painters like its founder Robert Henri, John Sloan, William Glackens, and George Luks.
 Henri wanted art to be akin to journalism.
 He "wanted paint to be as real as mud, as the clods of horse-dung and snow, that froze on Broadway in the winter."